riverbed/FlyFast-WebUI/README.md

 ```
 npm install
 ```
+4. Make sure to set the environment variables for the application.
+Take a look at [.env.example](.env.example)
 4. Select one of the available scripts below that best suits your purpose.

 ## Available Scripts